-If you’ve been released by police, or have made or been denied bail, you are usually placed on the pre-trial coordinator (or “PTC”) court.
+If you’ve been released by police, or have made bail, you are usually placed on the “Provincial Court Counter” (or “PCC”) court for your first court appearance.
 This is sometimes referred to as “adjournment” or “remand” court.
 This court serves many functions:

 - You can sort out who your lawyer is going to be;